maihde/roku_subsonic/README.rst

 Known Issues
 ------------
 1. With Subsonic 4.5 and earlier, transcoded files play only a portion of the file.
-   Subsonic 4.6.beta1 has fixes that resolve this issue.
+   Subsonic 4.6 resolves this issue.
 See this link for a patch of 4.4 and 4.5:

    http://www.activeobjects.no/subsonic/forum/viewtopic.php?p=26893#26893